moq-wg/moq-transport/draft-lcurley-warp.md

 Entities that intend to receive media will do so via subscriptions to one or more tracks.
 The information for the tracks can be obtained via catalog or from incoming SUBSCRIBE REQUEST messages.

-The format of SUBSCRIBE is as follows:
+The format of SUBSCRIBE REQUEST is as follows:

 ~~~
 SUBSCRIBE REQUEST Message {
   TRACK INFO Track
 }
 ~~~
-{: #warp-subscribe-format title="Warp SUBSCRIBE Message"}
+{: #warp-subscribe-format title="Warp SUBSCRIBE REQUEST Message"}

 * Track:
 Identifies the track information as defined in `TRACK INFO`.

-The `TRACK INFO` structure is as defined below
+The `TRACK INFO` structure is defined as below:

 ~~~
+TrackInfo Parameter {
+  TrackInfo Parameter ID (i),
+  TrackInfo Parameter Length (i),
+  TrackInfo Parameter Value (..),
+}

 TRACK INFO {
-  Track Name Length(i),
+  Track URI Length(i),
-  Track Name(...),
+  Track URI(...),
   Track ID (i),
-  Track Authorization Info Length(i),
-  Track Authorization Info (...),
-  [Group Sequence (i)],
-  [Object Sequence (i)]
+  TrackInfo Parameters (..) ...
 }
 ~~~
 {: #warp-track-info-format title="Warp TRACK INFO Content"}

-* Track Name:
+* Track URI:
 Identifies the fully qualified track name as defined in ({{model-track}}).

 * Track ID:
-A proposal serving as short hop-by-hop identifier to be used in the OBJECT ({{message-object}}) message header for the requested tack.
+A short hop-by-hop identifier to be used in the OBJECT ({{message-object}}) message header for the requested track.
 Given that the media corresponding to a track can potentially be delivered over multiple data streams, the Track ID provides the necessary mapping between the "Track Name" in the control message and the corresponding data streams.
-It also serves as a compression identifier for containing the size of object headers instead of carrying complete "Track Name" information in every object message.
+It also serves as a compression identifier for containing the size of OBJECT message header instead of carrying complete "Track URI" information in every OBJECT message.
 A client MUST choose an Track ID value that is unique within a QUIC Connection.

-* Group Sequence:
-Identifies the group within the track to start delivering the objects.
-This field is optional and when omitted, the publisher MUST deliver the objects from the most recent group.

-* Object Sequence:
-Identifies the object within the track to start the media delivery.
-The `Group Sequence` field MUST be set to identify the group under which to the deliver the objects.
-This field is optional and when omitted, the publisher MUST deliver starting from the beginning of the selected group.

-* Track Authorization Info:
-Carries track authorization, typically in the form of a token, authorizing the client’s subscription to the track.
-The specifics of obtaining the authorization information is out of scope for this specification.
+TrackInfo Parameters are defined in {{track-params}}.

 Subscriptions stay active until one of the following happens: